Inspiring a Love for Child Ballet

 Registration Fee: $35

-Space is limited!
-Registration for 2023 opens December 1st.
+Space is limited in both programs!
+Registration for 2024 opens December 1st.

 - Black leotard.
 Leotards should be conservative, traditional styles with no embellishments such as rhinestones, mesh, zippers or crisscross straps.
 No low-cut or cut-out backs or halter leotards.

 - Black ballet shoes with elastic strap.
 Ballet pink or skin tone footed tights worn in shoes.

 - Hair in a bun or similar style if possible; short hair secured with a band; all bangs neatly pinned or sprayed back

 - White leotard or plain white t-shirt tucked in tights

 - Black ballet shoes with elastic strap